Scouting: Activities

-Common ways to implement the Scout method include having Scouts spending time together in small groups with shared experiences, rituals, and activities, and emphasizing 'good citizenship' and decision-making by young people in an age-appropriate manner.
+Common ways to implement the Scout method include having Scouts spending time together in small groups with shared experiences, rituals, and activities, and emphasizing "good citizenship" and decision-making by young people in an age-appropriate manner.
 Weekly meetings often take place in local centres known as Scout dens.
 Cultivating a love and appreciation of the outdoors and outdoor activities is a key element.
 Primary activities include camping, woodcraft, aquatics, hiking, backpacking, and sports.

 Camping is most often arranged at the unit level, such as one Scout troop, but there are periodic camps (known in the US as "camporees") and "jamborees".
 Camps occur a few times a year and may involve several groups from a local area or region camping together for a weekend.
 The events usually have a theme, such as pioneering.
 World Scout Moots are gatherings, originally for Rover Scouts, but mainly focused on Scout Leaders.
 Jamborees are large national or international events held every four years, during which thousands of Scouts camp together for one or two weeks.
 Activities at these events will include games, Scoutcraft competitions, badge, pin or patch trading, aquatics, woodcarving, archery and activities related to the theme of the event.

 In some countries a highlight of the year for Scouts is spending at least a week in the summer engaging in an outdoor activity.
 This can be a camping, hiking, sailing, or other trip with the unit, or a summer camp with broader participation (at the council, state, or provincial level).
 Scouts attending a summer camp work on Scout badges, advancement, and perfecting Scoutcraft skills.
 Summer camps can operate specialty programs for older Scouts, such as sailing, backpacking, canoeing and whitewater, caving, and fishing.

-At an international level Scouting perceives one of its roles as the promotion of international harmony and peace.
-Various initiatives are in train towards achieving this aim including the development of activities that benefit the wider community, challenge prejudice and encourage tolerance of diversity.
-Such programs include co-operation with non-Scouting organisations including various NGOs, the United Nations and religious institutions as set out in The Marrakech Charter.
+Scouting promotes international harmony and peace.
+Various initiatives towards achieving this aim include the development of activities that benefit the wider community, challenge prejudice and encourage tolerance of diversity.
+Such programs include co-operation with non-Scout organisations including various NGOs, the United Nations and religious institutions as set out in The Marrakech Charter.